avvvet/blog_api/README.txt

 npm test
 this will start mocha and will run the test scripts

-#api playload examples - please use postman
+#api playload examples - you may use postman

-#Post CRUD example
+this will create new post.

 #POST : http://127.0.0.1:4000/api/v1/posts
 BODY JSON